krishnaparuchuri-productmanager/Location-Verification-Service/README.md

 Is it a real device or a computer simulator?

-Is it rooted/jailbroken (which allows system-level location faking)?
+Is it rooted/jailbroken (which allows system-level location faking.)?

 Is a fake GPS app installed or running?